shellfu/automaton/README.markdown

     * json

 #### ~$ roadmap
+* expand ability to modify hiera data (limited to hiera, and automaton sharing data dirs right now)
-* A group system.
-CLI,REST (it exists but isnt very apparent, and needs fleshing out)
+* a group system. cli,rest (it exists but isnt very apparent, and needs fleshing out)
 * configurable metadata storage (to be a bolt on/plugin)
 * documentation on writing a plugin